Frequently Asked Questions About VPN Privacy

 What is a VPN token?

 A “VPN token” is any type of security token used by VPN software to function.
 Basically, a “VPN token” is some sort of authentication code or credential that the VPN needs in order to start up properly.
+Everything you should know about VPN privacy.

 Does a VPN hide what you search?